mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 cylinder can be refilled with loose ammunition once or twice, but the manufacturer recommends against more than one reloading.
-Cylinders are intended to be disposable, and reloading is accomplished with a top- break action.
+Cylinders are intended to be disposable, and reloading is accomplished with a top-break action.
 If done gently this retains the cylinder in place.
 A sharp jerk of the barrel downward ejects the entire cylinder.
 Unwary users reloading a Sentinel in zero-g may be hit in the face by the cylinder, though